JaackMaate: JaackMaate's Happy Hour Podcast

 Dean has been the host of JaackMaate's Happy Hour Podcast since 2018.

 The podcast has had notable guests including Belle Delphine, Ricky Gervais, Raphael Rowe and Asim Chaudhry.
 The show was described by Radio Times as "intimate interviews with the internet's best celebrities to join the conversation about everything from moral dilemmas to life's big questions in their show of the week column".
 In September 2020, Dean announced he had signed an exclusive multi-year Spotify podcast deal.

 In February 2023, Dean took the show on tour alongside fellow co-hosts Stevie White, Robbie Knox and Alfie Indra.
 The tour was a success and was extended for a further seventeen dates in April and May 2023.
 In February 2024, Dean announced the show's second tour, The Big Fat Massive Hunt, alongside Happy Hour co-hosts Stevie White, Robbie Knox and Alfie Indra.

+In 2025, Dean and White announced Jaack & Stevie, a subscriber based video service where the pair uploaded a variety of different comedy videos.